The Taming of the Shrew

 5. What does “shrew” mean?
 Come to think of it, what does “tame” mean?
 And can one tame a shrew?
 If so, isn’t it still a shrew though?

-What do you think happened to the mother in this family?
-(Perhaps she died in childbirth?
+Also, what do you think happened to the mother in this family?
+(Did she conform with statistics and die in childbirth?
 How would that shed further light on the dynamics here?)

 SCENE ii

-Petruchio comes on the scene, in immediate chop-logic contention with annoying servant, Grumio, over “knocking” him (i.e., knocking for him at a local door).
+Petruchio comes on the scene, in immediate chop-logic contention with his annoying servant, Grumio, over “knocking” him (i.e., knocking for him at a local door vs. giving him a smack).
 He visits Hortensio.
 It has been said that his boasting about his mercenary motives is just big talk since these are immediately subsidiary to the game of taming.
-But does he boast of mercenary motives to begin with anyway?
+But does he indicate any mercenary motives to begin with anyway?

 Signior Hortensio, thus it stands with me: